outl1ne/nova-drafts/README.md

 You can add your translations to `resources/lang/vendor/nova-drafts/` by creating a new translations file with the locale name (ie `et.json`) and copying the JSON from the existing `en.json`.

-To get a single setting's value, call `nova_get_setting('some_setting_key')`.
-It will return either a value or null if there's no setting with such key.

 # Credits

 - [Kaspar Rosin](https://github.com/kasparrosin)